-- 1. Identify a problem - 2.
-Do pilot work - 3.
-Locate a chair (must be a member of the Graduate Faculty) - 4.
-Get together a committee (chair and three other members) - 5.
-Write a proposal - 6.
+1. Identify a problem 2.
+Do pilot work 3.
+Locate a chair (must be a member of the Graduate Faculty) 4.
+Get together a committee (chair and three other members) 5.
+Write a proposal 6.
 Get approval at proposal meeting.
-File Dissertation-Proposal Form (D-P) - 7.
-File ATC (Application to Candidacy) at least one semester prior to degree conferral - 8.
-Do the research - 9.
-Write an acceptable draft - 10.
+File Dissertation-Proposal Form (D-P) conferral 8.
+Do the research 9.
+Write an acceptable draft 10.
 Make corrections.
-The process of reviewing drafts and incorporating suggestions may require several months with your advisor and committee members. - 11.
-Get each committee member's signature on the PTD form - 12.
+The process of reviewing drafts and incorporating suggestions may require several months with your advisor and committee members.
+11. Get each committee member's signature on the PTD form 12.
 Schedule orals two weeks prior to defense.
-Orals will not be scheduled until ALL committee members have signed off on the PTD form and it is on file in 206 Park - 13.
-Defend your thesis. - 14.
-Get committee's signature on M FORM and return to 210 Park - 15.
+Orals will not be scheduled until ALL committee members have signed off on the PTD form and it is on file in 206 Park 13.
+Defend your thesis.
+14. Get committee's signature on M FORM and return to 210 Park 15.
 Electronically submit your dissertation to the Graduate School